 - Article in the Times Higher Education supplement on new UK guidelines to tackle ‘complacency’ about overseas research

-- International Human Rights Committee for Academy and Scholarly Society Resources
+- Resources from The International Human Rights Network of Academies and Scholarly Societies